bl305/bCIRT/README.md

 It is not a SIEM or a log management tool.
 It's purpose is not to collect logs from other systems, however I plan integration with SIEM tools.
 It is not a helpdesk system either, there are cool solutions out there.

+## Screenshots
+Will be available soon in my website, some are at the bottom or in the bCIRT_Screenshots folder.

 ## License
 I provide this tool for free of charge for ANYONE who needs it.\
 I will NOT restrict it, because I want everyone to benefit from it who wants.